 Acupuncture has been used for thousands of years in China to treat many different kinds of illnesses.
 It involves the insertion of very fine, disposable, sterile needles into specific acupuncture points to stimulate and rebalance the flow of Qi (energy) and to encourage the natural healing of the body.
 Acupuncture is safe and effective.
 Most people find it to be relaxing during the session.

 Chinese herbal medicine draws from a pharmacopoeia of thousands of herbs.
 Mostly, they are derived from plants, and sometimes from minerals and animal products.
 These herbs are combined into formulas that are used to treat specific conditions.
-At my clinic I use only herbal products that are of high quality and have been through strict testing.
-The herbs I prescribe are mostly in pill/tablet forms for ease of use.
+We use only herbal products that are of high quality and have been through strict testing and are mostly in pill/tablet forms for ease of use.

 Glass suction cups are sometimes used to help release tension and toxin in certain areas of the body (such as the back) and encourage the blood flow.
 Some people say it feels like a "reversed deep-tissue massage" (the pressure is directed upward instead of downward).
 There are usually red or pink marks on the skin after the treatment, but they will fade within a few days.